 Every signing keypair, including your identity keypair, and your root writing keypair, map to a data structure called WriterData.
 A WriterData can contain merkle links to roots of merkle champs and various public keys.
 The full data structure is listed below.
 If any of the properties are empty they do not contribute to the size of the serialized WriterData.

-// the public signing key controlling this subspace PublicKeyHash controller; // publicly readable and present on owner keys Optional<SecretGenerationAlgorithm> generationAlgorithm; // This is the root of a champ containing publicly shared files and folders (a lookup from path to capability) Optional<Multihash> publicData; // The public boxing key to encrypt follow requests to Optional<PublicKeyHash> followRequestReceiver; // Any keys directly owned by the controller, that aren't named Set<PublicKeyHash> ownedKeys; // Any keys directly owned by the controller that have specific labels Map<String, PublicKeyHash> namedOwnedKeys; // Encrypted entry points to our and our friends file systems (present on owner keys) Optional<UserStaticData> staticData; // This is the root of a champ containing the controller's filesystem (present on writer keys) Optional<Multihash> tree;
+// the public signing key controlling this subspace PublicKeyHash controller; // publicly readable and present on owner keys Optional<SecretGenerationAlgorithm> generationAlgorithm; // This is the root of a champ containing publicly shared files and folders (a lookup from path to capability) Optional<Multihash> publicData; // The public encryption key to encrypt follow requests to Optional<PublicKeyHash> followRequestReceiver; // Any keys directly owned by the controller, that aren't named Set<PublicKeyHash> ownedKeys; // Any keys directly owned by the controller that have specific labels // only used for the PKI Map<String, PublicKeyHash> namedOwnedKeys; // This is the root of a champ containing the controller's filesystem (present on writer keys) Optional<Multihash> tree;